Despite a long history of machismo, women helped shape the Spanish state and its society. Who are the most famous Spanish women?

 Her incredible trajectory from humble beginnings to explosive success rivals the best rags-to-riches stories.
 Born in A Coruña in 1944, she left school at 11 to become a seamstress but died the richest woman in Spain and the richest self-made female entrepreneur in the world.
 What happened in between was Zara, which is now part of Inditex, her and her husband’s multi-billion euro corporation, known for its unique production and marketing techniques.
 A renowned philanthropist, Goyenechea launched the Paideia Galiza Foundation to assist marginalised groups, and fought against anti-abortion laws.

 Broke completely new ground for female journalists working in Spain.
-Born in 1951 in Madrid, she suffered from tuberculosis as a child, when she developed her passion for reading and writing.
+Born in 1951 in Madrid, she suffered from tuberculosis as a child, when she developed her passion for writing.
 She started working for Spanish national newspaper, El Pais, in 1976, and was the first woman awarded the prestigious Manuel del Arco Prize two years later for her Sunday edition interviews.
-She was later awarded a Lifetime Achievement Award from the Press Association of Madrid, a Spring Novel Prize and two Que Leer awards.
+She also received a Lifetime Achievement Award from the Press Association of Madrid, a Spring Novel Prize and two Que Leer awards.